CyberZHG/CLRS/Chapter_16_Greedy_Algorithm/exercises_16.3.md

 > a:1 b:1 c:2 d:3 e:5 f:8 g:13 h:21

-> Can you generalize your answer to find the optimal code when the frequencies are the first $$n$$ Fibonacci numbers?
+> Can you generalize your answer to find the optimal code when the frequencies are the first $n$ Fibonacci numbers?

 * a: 1111111
 * b: 1111110